A Guide to Marinas & Moorings in Cannes

 Marinas to the West of Cannes

-Cannes-les-Bocca: There is also a small port near Cannes called Port Abri du Beal, with 350 places and 54 dry dock/hanger spaces.
-Port Beal has a maximum draught of 1.5m and has water, electricity, waste, gardiennage services and slip.
-You can hire boating and sport equipment from the port- paddleboards, jetskis and small boats.
+There is a small port near Cannes called Port Abri du Beal, with 350 places and 54 dry dock/hanger spaces.
+Port Beal has a maximum draught of 1.5m and has water, electricity, waste and a slip.
+You can hire boating and sports equipment from the port, including paddle boards, jetskis and small boats.

 Mandelieu-la-Napoule also has a river port called Cannes Marina that is located a little way upriver, but it is purely private- they do not accept visitors.
 If you can rent a berth there off a private owner, there are 1790 berths vessels up to 12 metres and with a maximum draught of 1.5m.
 There’s a fuel dock, electricity and water, and the marina has shops and restaurants with a supermarket nearby.
 You can buy berths here; for more information contact Mooring Spot.